Ashy-headed babbler: Description and taxonomy

+It was formerly conspecific with the short-tailed babbler but is differentiated by its voice.

-Behaviour
+Behaviour and ecology

 The behaviour of this species is poorly known.
 Nothing is known about its diet, but it is assumed to eat small invertebrates.
 It feeds singly or in pairs and close to the ground, in a manner very similar to the short-tailed babbler.
 It is inquisitive and flicks its wings while foraging.

 The breeding season of the ashy-headed babbler is between April and September.
 They nest on the ground at the base of rattan (a type of climbing palm); the nest is a cup of grasses, rattan fibres and bamboo leaves, lined with lichens and moss.
 Two eggs are laid, which can be white with red or brown spots or blue with dark brown speckles.